chaxyouxbraoui7/student-presence-system/README.md

 ## Screenshots & Results

-> **Note:** These screenshots have been taken from the French version of the project, which you can find [here](https://github.com/chaxyouxbraoui7/student-presence-system/blob/main/student-presence-system-fr.zip).
+> [!NOTE] These screenshots have been taken from the French version of the project, which you can find [here](https://github.com/chaxyouxbraoui7/student-presence-system/blob/main/student-presence-system-fr.zip).

 ---